DebugSteven/ghc-compiler-errors/PITCHME.md

 #### @DebugSteven

 Note:
 Hi I’m J & I’m DebugSteven on Twitter if you’d like to follow me there.
 Today I'm going to talk about compiler errors by iterating over code examples & explaining why we get those errors & how to fix them.
 Over the last year I’ve become friends with the Glorious Glasgow Haskell Compilation System.
 For this presentation, I’ll be using GHC version 8.2.2.

+---
+Picture of Haskell Book Club or The Book

+Note:
 I started self studying Haskell after I completed my bachelor’s in Computer Science last year and I started a Haskell Book Club, here in Denver, in August.
 We completed the entire book 3 weeks ago.
 I struggled along with my fellow attendees to get my Haskell code working, which meant reading the error messages & trying to figure out what they mean.
-Working with the Haskell compiler errors can be really difficult because Haskell is very different from most other programming languages people are used to.
+Working with the Haskell compiler errors can be difficult because Haskell is very different from most other programming languages people are used to.
 But if you practice, like we’ll do today, you’ll be able to do it! & I’m hoping by the end of this talk you’ll have a better understanding of GHC’s errors!

+Before we iterate through parse errors, definition errors, and type errors, I would like to talk about how errors manifest in our programs and how we respond when we see error messages.

 ---